baioc/paradigms/Scheme/SICP.md

 As a *general-purpose* programming language, **LISP isn't fit to solve any particular problem.
 Instead, it is useful for constructing within it the language that solves the problems one wants to solve**.
+Lisp is particularly well suited to this task, because of its ability to represent and manipulate symbolic expressions.
 This makes it "general-purpose" in an unexpected sort of way.

+### Metalinguistic Abstraction

+Metalinguistic abstraction - talking about and establishing new languages - plays an important role in all branches of engineering design.
+It is particularly important to computer programming, because in programming not only can we formulate new languages but we can also implement these languages by constructing evaluators.

+An evaluator (or interpreter) for a programming language is a procedure that, when applied to an expression (a sequence of symbols) of the language, performs the actions required to evaluate that expression.
+An evaluator that is written in the same language that it evaluates is said to be *metacircular*.

+**It is no exaggeration to regard this as the most fundamental idea in programming**:
+The evaluator, which determines the meaning of expressions in a programming language, is just another program.
+To appreciate this point is to change our images of ourselves as programmers.
+We come to see ourselves as designers of languages, rather than only users of languages designed by others.

+# METACIRCULAR EVALUATOR TODO:

+- primitive-procedure?
+- apply-primitive-procedure

+- compound-procedure?
+- procedure-body
+- procedure-parameters
+- procedure-environment
+- make-procedure

+- lookup-variable
+- extend-environment